python/cpython/Doc/using/windows.rst

 releases, and not other distributions.
 However, the longer form (``-V:3``) will select from any.

-The Company is matched on the full string, case-insenitive.
-The Tag is matched oneither the full string, or a prefix, provided the next character is a dot or a hyphen.
+The Company is matched on the full string, case-insensitive.
+The Tag is matched on either the full string, or a prefix, provided the next character is a dot or a hyphen.
 This allows ``-V:3.1`` to match ``3.1-32``, but not ``3.10``.
 Tags are sorted using numerical ordering (``3.10`` is newer than ``3.1``), but are compared using text (``-V:3.01`` does not match ``3.1``).